-- 5. Southern Area Coordination Center: The Parties to this Agreement recognize the Southern Area Coordination Center in Atlanta, GA as the Geographic Area Coordination Center (GACC) for the Southern Geographic Area.
-The Parties to this Agreement will coordinate, mobilize and demobilize emergency management resources through the GACC as appropriate.
-Parties to this Agreement are not precluded from independent movement of their own resources. - 6.
+- 14. Southern Area Coordination Center: The Parties to this Agreement recognize the Southern Area Coordination Center in Atlanta, GA as the Geographic Area Coordination Center (GACC) for the Southern Geographic Area.
+The Parties to this Agreement will coordinate, mobilize and demobilize emergency management resources through the Geographic Area Coordination Center as appropriate.
+Parties to this Agreement are not precluded from independent movement of their own resources. - 14A.
+Mississippi Interagency Coordination Center: The Agencies to this Agreements recognize the Mississippi Interagency Coordination Center (MICC) in Jackson, MS as the common coordination center for Mississippi.
+The Agencies to this Agreement will coordinate fire management activities and resource movements through MICC as appropriate.
+Staffing, funding, and level of participation will be agreed to by the affected Agencies to this Agreement and documented in annual operating plans and/or appropriate mobilization guides.
+Agencies to this Agreement are not precluded from independent movement of resources. - 15.
 Interagency Resources: Interagency funding, staffing, and utilization of resources and facilities will be pursued by the Parties to this Agreement whenever an interagency approach is appropriate and cost effective.
 Shared staffing and funding will be commensurate with each Parties use of resources, will be agreed to and documented in operating plans, and will be subject to the availability of appropriations.

 To the extent practical, additional preparedness resource requests will be coordinated.
-The coordination process will be identified in the appropriate geographic, statewide, or sub-geographic area operating plan.
+The coordination process will be identified in the appropriate geographic, statewide, or subgeographic area operating plan.

-- 7. State-to-State Response: Should a state Party to this Agreement intend to utilize the assistance of the USFS to accept the reimbursement amounts expended for resources and services provided from another State, and have the Forest Service pay that amount to the State seeking reimbursement, that State shall agree to meet the associated reimbursement obligations and requirements, including any reasonable administrative fees, as agreed upon by the State and the Forest Service, and detailed in Exhibit D, Reimbursable Billings and Payments. - 8.
-Standards: The Parties to this Agreement desire to achieve common standards within the Parties' best interest, recognizing differing agency missions and mandates.
+16. State to State response: Should a State Party to this Agreement intend to utilize the assistance of the Forest Service to accept the reimbursement amounts expended for resources and services provided from another State, and have the Forest Service pay that amount to the State seeking reimbursement, that State shall agree to meet the associated reimbursement obligations and requirements, including any reasonable administrative fees, as agreed upon by the State and the Forest Service, and detailed in Exhibit D, Reimbursable Billings and Payments.

+17. Standards: The Parties to this Agreement desire to achieve common standards within the Parties' best interest, recognizing differing agency missions and mandates.
 Each Party to this Agreement recognizes that other Parties' standards are reasonable, prudent, and acceptable.
 This clause does not affect the Jurisdictional Agency's land management standards.

-VIII.
-PREPAREDNESS
+VIII) PREPAREDNESS

-1. Protection Planning: Annually, before December 31, sub-geographic area Unit Administrators will determine efficiencies to be gained from reciprocal assistance and acquisition of protection services.
+- 18. Protection Planning: Annually, sub-geographic area Unit Administrators will determine efficiencies to be gained from reciprocal assistance and acquisition of protection services.
 Operating plans will document decisions.
-Plans should be reviewed and agreement reached concerning such items as placement of crews, engines, air tankers, helicopters, fixed and aerial detection, regulated use, closures and other joint fire suppression efforts.

-- 2. Protection Areas and Boundaries: Protection areas, as defined by boundaries, will be mapped and or described, and made a part of geographic, statewide, or sub-geographic area operating plans.
-Protection Areas may include lands under the jurisdiction of another agency as authorized by law. - 3.
+Plans should be reviewed and agreement reached concerning such items as placement of crews, engines, air tankers, helicopters, fixed and aerial detection, regulated use, closures and other joint fire suppression efforts. - 19.
+Protection Areas and Boundaries: Protection areas, as defined by boundaries, will be mapped and or described, and made a part of geographic, statewide, or sub-geographic area operating plans.
+Protection Areas may include lands under the jurisdiction of another agency as authorized by law. - 20.
 Methods of Fire Protection and Suppression: One agency may provide fire protection services on lands under the jurisdiction of another, within their authority and as authorized by law.
 The following are different methods to provide those services: - A. Reciprocal (Mutual Aid) Fire Protection: As deemed appropriate, the Agencies may, by agreement in Operating Plans, establish reciprocal initial attack zones for lands of intermingled or adjoining protection responsibility.
 Within such zones, a Supporting Agency will, upon request or voluntarily, take initial attack action in support of the Protecting Agency.